-A 2016 economic analysis of MS found the total lifetime costs per person with MS to be \$4.1 million, with average yearly healthcare costs ranging from \$30 thousand to \$100 thousand based on the severity of the disease.
 Since the exact cause of MS is still unknown, there is no known prevention.
 Although there is no cure for MS yet, immunotherapy can provide disease-modifying effects, and other pharmacological and non-pharmacological treatments can manage symptoms.
 MS medications are designed to lessen the frequency of relapses and slow the progression of the disease, but none have been proven to halt progression of the disease.
 While there are several disease-modifying medications approved by the FDA to treat MS, only one drug approved by FDA and Heath Canada, Ampyra® (dalfampridine), which is indicated for the improvement of gait speed in conjunction with physical therapy in patients with MS, offers the closest, albeit limited only to speed, comparison to PoNS Therapy on improvement in gait.

-Overview of mmTBI and Current Available Treatments
+Overview of TBI and Current Available Treatments

-There are an estimated 14.5 million people globally, with over 1.5 million in the U.S. and 350,000 in Canada, living with balance deficit due to mmTBI.
-Every year in the U.S. and Canada, there are approximately 420,000 and 20,000 newly diagnosed mmTBIs, respectively, resulting in balance deficit.
+There are an estimated 49.0 million people globally (Guan et al, 2023), with 5.3 million in the U.S. (Centers for Disease Control and Prevention, 2015) and 2% of Canadians estimated to be 760,000 (Brain Injury Canada, N.D.), living with a TBI-related disability.
+Every year there are 27.2 million newly diagnosed TBIs globally (Guan et al, 2023), of which 2.8 million (Taylor et al, 2017) and 165,000 (Brain Injury Canada, N.D.) occur in the U.S. and Canada, respectively.
 This condition often has a significant impact on one's quality of life, negatively affecting independence, employability, productivity, mental health and participation in the community.
-Rehabilitation is often required following a mmTBI for resulting motor, cognitive and behavioral impairments.
-The current standard of care to address balance issues following a mmTBI is supervised therapeutic exercise.
+Rehabilitation is often required following a TBI for resulting motor, cognitive and behavioral impairments.
+Approximately 80% of individuals who sustain a TBI report balance impairment (Dever et al, 2022).
+The current standard of care to address balance issues following a TBI is supervised therapeutic exercise.
 While supervised therapeutic exercise can help to promote balance recovery, individuals are often unable to return to their full function and are left living with a balance deficit.